William Arnold (settler): The correct ancestry and English home of William Arnold

 Edson Jones eventually published his findings on the Arnold family in 1915, demonstrating the accuracy of the Arnold family record, and then carefully revealing each inconsistency and factual error found in Somerby's pedigree.
 In 1921, Fred Arnold summarized these findings and synthesized them into a coherent lineage of the Arnold family which is consistent with every known historical document, and presented his findings to the Rhode Island Historical Society.
 To summarize the work of both Edson Jones and Fred Arnold, William Arnold was the son of Nicholas Arnold of Northover and Ilchester in Somerset based on the Arnold family record and the Northover parish register.
 Arnold's mother was Alice Gully, and her parents were John and Alice Gully based on the same two documents.
 These are the only known ancestors of William Arnold based on known historical records, and the parents of Nicholas Arnold have not been identified in any historical document.

 The Somerby pedigree of the Arnold family indicated that the family had lived in many counties in both England and Wales.
 This was not the case; the Arnolds and their associates all lived in a small area within southeastern Somerset.
 While in England William Arnold and his family lived in Ilchester.
 His parents had come from the village of Northover, scarcely 1/2 mi across the River Yeo to the north.
 When Arnold's son Benedict mentioned his "Lemmington" farm in his will, he was referring to a New England property named after the village of Limington in old England; this village is less than a mile and a half (2.5 km) east of Ilchester.
 A very short distance north of Limington across the River Yeo is the town of Yeovilton where William Hopkins, the husband of Arnold's sister Joanne, lived.
-6 mi west of Ilchester is the village of Muchelney, the home of Arnold's wife Christian Peak, and 5 mi south of Ilchester is Yeovil, the home of Stukeley Westcott, whose daughter Damaris married Arnold's son Benedict, and who may have accompanied the Arnolds on their voyage to the New World.
+6 mi west of Ilchester is the village of Muchelney, the home of Arnold's wife Christian Peak, and 5 mi south of Ilchester is Yeovil, the home of Stukely Westcott, whose daughter Damaris married Arnold's son Benedict, and who may have accompanied the Arnolds on their voyage to the New World.
 Thus, Arnold and all of his known kinsmen had lived within 6 mi of each other in southeastern Somerset.